Backup, Restore & Failover

 - “Local disk” - Click the browse button to choose the location.

-- “FTP” - Enter the path to the FTP server and a username and password for the account that has rights to access the FTP folder.
+- “FTP” - Requires a path to the FTP server and a username and password for the account that has rights to access the FTP folder.

 - Click “OK” to save the location.